Marianopolis College offers pre-university academic programs that lead to a DEC (Diplôme d’études collégiales).

 These courses examine ethical and social issues and build on the skills you have developed in your Knowledge and World Views courses.

-THREE PHYSICAL EDUCATION COURSES
+PHYSICAL EDUCATION COURSES

 Physical Activity and Health